How Much Does Drip Irrigation Cost?

 Quality of Parts

 The quality of the parts you buy or that your contractor uses also matters.
-More expensive parts will add on to your initial cost, but they’re higher quality and won’t need as much maintenance or require replacements as often, which will save you in the long run.
+More expensive parts will add to your initial cost, but they’re higher quality and won’t need as much maintenance or require replacements as often, which will save you in the long run.

 PartPurposeAverage Price